1) A diagnosis of an autism spectrum disorder or a

 free diet, peanut allergies, or limited sugar and food dyes, please contact

-On Sunday a nurse will review medical needs,
+On Sunday a nurse and the Healthcare Activity Director will review medical needs,

 check in medications, and set up the Medical Administration Record